-So last night I didn't feel like lighting up the stove - or the grill for that matter.
-Lucky for me, Don bought some home-made tamales from our friend Yessi, up in Napa.
+Lucky for me, Don bought some home-made tamales from our friend Yessi up in Napa.
 So I whipped up an easy Black Bean Salsa to eat with it.
-And we just nuked the tamales to heat them up.
+And we just heated up the tamales.

 The salsa is really quick and easy.
 Here's the recipe.